NicholasToon/osticket-prereqs/README.md

 Standard Configuration ->
 Install as Windows Service (make sure "Launch my sql server..."is checked) -> Execute -> Finish

- Example Credentials: (These will be used when we launch HeidiSQL)
+ Example Credentials: (These will be used when we download, install, and launch HeidiSQL)

  Username: root